-- J. Rollovers and Conversions Your IRA may be rolled over to another IRA, SIMPLE IRA, or an eligible employer-sponsored retirement plan of yours, may receive rollover contributions, or may be converted to a Roth IRA, provided that all of the applicable rollover and conversion rules are followed.
-Rollover is a term used to describe a movement of cash or other property to your IRA from another IRA, or from your employer's qualified retirement plan, 403(a) annuity, 403(b) tax-sheltered annuity, 457(b) eligible governmental deferred compensation plan, or federal Thrift Savings Plan.
+- J. Traditional IRA Portability Your Traditional IRA may be transferred to another Traditional IRA or SIMPLE IRA of yours, rolled over to another Traditional IRA, SIMPLE IRA, or eligible employer-sponsored retirement plan of yours, may receive transfer or rollover contributions, or may be converted to a Roth IRA, provided that all of the applicable rules are followed.
+Rollover is a term used to describe a movement of cash or other property to your IRA from another IRA, or from your employer's qualified retirement plan, 403(a) annuity, 403(b) taxsheltered annuity, 457(b) eligible governmental deferred compensation plan, or federal Thrift Savings Plan.
 The amount rolled over is not subject to taxation or the additional 10 percent early distribution penalty tax.
 Conversion is a term used to describe the movement of Traditional IRA assets to a Roth IRA.
 A conversion generally is a taxable event.
-The general rollover and conversion rules are summarized below.
+The general portability rules are summarized below.
 These transactions are often complex.
-If you have any questions regarding a rollover or conversion, please see a competent tax advisor. - 1.
-Traditional IRA-to-Traditional IRA Rollovers.
-Assets distributed from your Traditional IRA may be rolled over to the same Traditional IRA or another Traditional IRA of yours if the requirements of IRC Sec.
-408(d)(3) are met.
-A proper IRA-to-IRA rollover is completed if all or part of the distribution is rolled over not later than 60 days after the distribution is received.
-In the case of a distribution for a first-time homebuyer where there was a delay or cancellation of the purchase, the 60-day rollover period may be extended to 120 days.
+If you have any questions regarding a transfer, rollover, or conversion, please see a competent tax advisor. - Traditional IRA-to-Traditional IRA Transfers.
+You may transfer your Traditional IRA to another Traditional IRA at any time with no limits on the number of transfers that may be completed in a 12-month period.
+A transfer is the movement of assets directly from one IRA to another and is not subject to taxation or the early distribution penalty tax.
+You may not transfer a Traditional IRA to a Roth IRA.